SSWConsulting/SSW.Rules.Content/rules/write-a-good-pull-request/rule.md

 Added missing video caption + removed unnecessary brackets
 :::
 ::: good
-Figure: It's clear what changes are being made and where the task came from
+Figure: Good example - It's clear what changes are being made and where the task came from
 :::

 ::: info